teambit/docs/docs/essentials/workspace.md

 import { ShoppingCart } from '@acme/cart.shopping-cart';
 ```

-By using module links in `import` statements you treat treat all dependencies as regular npm packages (which they are), thereby decoupling the component's implementation from the project's file structure, making the component transferable.
+By using module links in `import` statements you treat all dependencies as regular npm packages (which they are), thereby decoupling the component's implementation from the project's file structure, making the component transferable.

 ## Build Affected Components